-Akademika Journal Teknologi Pendidikan is a peer-reviewed national journal, available in print and online and published two times a year.
-This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the editorial board, the peer-reviewer and the publisher of Magister of Educational Technology at As-Syafi'iyah Islamic University, Jakarta.
+AlRisalah Jurnal Studi Agama dan Pemikiran Islam is a peer-reviewed national journal, available in print and online and published two times a year.
+The article will be in English or Arabic.
+This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the editorial board, the peer-reviewer and the publisher of Islamic Studies Faculty at As-Syafi'iyah Islamic University, Jakarta.

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed Akademika Journal Teknologi Pendidikan is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed AL-Risalah Journal is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the
+It is therefore important to agree upon standards of expected ethical behaviour for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the

-Magister of Educational Technology at As-Syafi'iyah Islamic University, Jakarta as publisher of Akademika Journal Teknologi Pendidikan takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical and other responsibilities.
+Islamic Studies Faculty at As-Syafi'iyah Islamic University, Jakarta as the publisher of AlRisalah Jurnal Studi Agama dan Pemikiran Islam, takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.

 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.